 Arqit capitalizes costs for product development projects.
 Initial capitalization of costs is based on management's judgement that technological and economic feasibility is confirmed, usually when a product development project has reached a defined milestone according to an established project management model, and all other recognition criteria within IAS 38 can be demonstrated.
 In determining the amounts to be capitalized, management makes assumptions regarding the expected future cash generation of the project, discount rates to be applied and the expected period of benefits.
-At September 30, 2022, the carrying amount of capitalized development costs were \$40.291 million, compared with \$18.235 million at September 30, 2021 and \$8.777 million at September 30, 2020.
+At September 30, 2023, the carrying amount of capitalized development costs were \$3.414 million, compared with \$40.291 million at September 30, 2022 and \$18.235 million at September 30, 2021.

-Share-Based Payments
+Share-Based Compensation

-Estimating fair value for share-based payment transactions requires determination of the most appropriate valuation model, which depends on the terms and conditions of the grant.
+Estimating fair value for share-option payment transactions requires determination of the most appropriate valuation model, which depends on the terms and conditions of the grant.
 This estimate also requires determination of the most appropriate inputs to the valuation model including the expected life of the share option or appreciation right, volatility and dividend yield and making assumptions about them.
 For the measurement of the fair value of equity settled transactions with employees at the grant date, Arqit uses a Black Scholes valuation.
 The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in the notes to Arqit's audited consolidated financial statements.